-Technical Measures requested by the MSs' groups STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION Scheveningen response to Commission position Commission response to revised Joint Recommendation Reduction of MCRS for Norway lobster in 3a to (a) total length of 105 mm; (b) tail length of 59 mm; (c) carapace length of 32 mm.
+Technical Measures requested by the MSs' groups STECF assessment COMMENT - ADDITIONAL INFORMATION PROPOSED LTT Reduction of MCRS for Norway lobster in 3a to (a) total length of 105 mm; (b) tail length of 59 mm; (c) carapace length of 32 mm.
 No new STECF assessment EXISTING TECHNICAL MEASURE The Commission rejects this measure, as the delegated act implementing the JR needs to be based on the North Sea MAP.
 The North Sea MAP does not foresee derogations to existing MCRS.
 Such derogation will in the future be possible once the new technical measures regulation comes into force.
-Scheveningen notes that the Delegated Act implementing this joint recommendation will be based on the North Sea multiannual plan and that this plan does not foresee derogations of existing MCRS.
-As such derogations will be in the future be possible once the new technical measures regulation comes into force, the Scheveningen group recommends that the Commission takes the necessary legal steps to allow a MCRS for Nephrops of 105mm as soon as the technical measures regulation enters into force.
-The Commission will seek a legal solution, if the Technical Measures proposal is not adopted ahead of 2019.
-Specific technical measures for Skagerrak No new STECF assessment EXISTING TECHNICAL MEASURE The Commission accepts these measures Ok ОК Use of SepNep in fisheries for Norway lobster No new STECF assessment EXISTING TECHNICAL MEASURE The Commission accepts this measure Ok ОК
+Specific technical measures for Skagerrak No new STECF assessment EXISTING TECHNICAL MEASURE The Commission accepts these measures Use of SepNep in fisheries for Norway lobster No new STECF assessment EXISTING TECHNICAL MEASURE The Commission accepts this measure